boardfish/dissertation/contents/2-requirements-and-analysis.md

 report and my other modules into account, I aimed to work on the project for a month, devoting two to three weeks to each milestone.

-I figured that each milestone would take a similar amount of time - while Rails' built-in generators would likely ease the burden of scaffolding the initial functionality, setting that groundwork in the right way would take slow and careful design decisions.
+I figured that each milestone would take a similar amount of time---while Rails' built-in generators would likely ease the burden of scaffolding the initial functionality, setting that groundwork in the right way would take slow and careful design decisions.
 These would dictate the flow of the rest of the